 Military Charities Scam

-Scammers pretend to be part of a military-based charity and call veterans up for fake donations.
+Scammers pretend to be part of a military-based charity and call or email their veterans up for fake donations.
 They ask the victims for their personal and financial information, and once they get it they hang up on the victim.
 They then take the victims’ personal information and pretend to be them as they apply for credit cards, request money at their banks, and apply for benefits.

 Fake Rental Ads